 GLM in R: Generalized Linear Model

-For this exercise, you will predict the expected number of daily civilian fire injury victims for the North American summer months of June, July, and August using the Poisson regression you previously fit and the
+This example predicts the expected number of daily civilian fire injury victims for the North American summer months of June, July, and August using the Poisson regression you and the

 type = "response" with the predict function.